-Setting a goal often provokes a deep and sudden ownershipWalter Disney (1901-1966), American movie producer
+Setting a goal often results in a deep and abrupt takeover.Walter Disney (1901 – 1966), American film producer

-The scope of indicators extends to the entire company.
-It is then declined by departments, services and even individuals.
-This is where the indicators unfold their power: they come to put us in action!
+The scope of the indicators extends to the entire company.
+It is then broken down by departments, services and even individuals.
+This is where the indicators show their power: they put us into action!

 Clarify your performance model

-It is important that indicators are aligned with the company’s performance model.
-A classic mistake is to select existing indicators from a ready-made list.
-First, it is necessary to ask the following question: What are the factors that impact our results?
+It is essential that the indicators are aligned with the company’s performance model.
+A classic mistake is to select indicators from a pre-made list.
+First of all, we need to ask the following question: what are the factors that impact our results?

-From the answers, it becomes easy to build sets of key indicators, being careful not to multiply their number.
-A large amount of indicators is a source of inefficiency.
-On the one hand, instead of acting, your teams will spend time updating them.
+From the answers, it becomes easy to build sets of key indicators, taking care not to multiply them.
+A large number of indicators is inefficient.
+On the one hand, instead of taking action, your teams will spend time updating them.
 On the other hand, you will increase the complexity of your organization.
 How will you prioritize your actions?
-On which indicators will you have to act to have the best results?
+What indicators will you need to act on to get the best results?

-In another article, I detail the example of a Client Contact Center.
+To fully understand, you can consult the example of a Customer Contact Center.
 The key indicator is a combination of call volume and processing time.
-Secondary indicators will include satisfaction, first contact resolution and employee engagement.
+Secondary indicators will be satisfaction rate, first contact resolution and employee engagement.

-Once your performance model has been clarified, you will be able to specify for each indicator a certain amount of information.
-The 5W’s is the perfect tool for doing this.
+Once you have clarified your performance model, you can specify a certain amount of information for each indicator.
+The 5W’s is the perfect tool to do this.

 - What does it measure?